 Frederick H. Earnest, B.Sc., President, Chief Executive Officer and Director.
-For a full list of recent positions held by Mr. Earnest, please refer to the chart above.
+For a full list of recent positions held by Mr. Earnest, please refer to the table above.
 Mr. Earnest earned a Bachelor of Science Degree in Mining Engineering from the Colorado School of Mines in 1987.
-Mr. Earnest is a member of the Health, Safety, Environment and Social Responsibility Committee.
+Mr. Earnest is a member of the Health, Safety, Environmental and Social Responsibility Committee.
 Mr. Earnest has been a director of the Corporation since November 6, 2007.

 Management believes that the leadership skills and dynamic nature that Mr. Earnest possesses makes him an invaluable member of management.
-He understands the technical, economic and social aspects of the Corporation's core project and has contributed significantly to the advancement of the Mt Todd gold project.
+He understands the technical, economic, and social aspects of the Mt Todd gold project and has contributed significantly to the advancement of the project.
 In addition, Mr. Earnest has considerable international executive and senior management experience in the development and operation of gold mines.
-He is also fluent in Spanish.
-Mr. Earnest relates well to government and stakeholder leaders in the jurisdictions where our projects are located.
-Management believes that his continued involvement in the execution of the Corporation's business plan will lead to increased Shareholder value.
+Mr. Earnest relates well to government and stakeholder leaders in the jurisdiction where our core project is located.
+Management believes that his continued involvement in the execution of the Corporation's business plan and strategies to realize greater value from Mt Todd will lead to increased Shareholder value.
 Furthermore, Mr. Earnest has demonstrated both integrity and high ethical standards in his business dealings and personal affairs to date, qualities which a person must possess under the Mandate of the Board (attached as Appendix "B" to this Information Circular) in order to be considered for nomination and election to the Board.

 W. Durand Eppler, B.A., M.S., Director.
-In addition to the roles outlined in the chart above, Mr. Eppler is a member of the audit committee for Golden Minerals Company and Plata Latina Minerals Corporation where he also serves as Chair and Interim Chief Executive Officer.
-Mr. Eppler is also a member of the Society of Mining Engineers of the American Institute of Mining, Metallurgical and Petroleum Engineers A.I.M.E., and he was a member of the Global Leadership Council for the College of Business at Colorado State University from 2001-2014.
+In addition to the roles outlined in the table above, Mr. Eppler is a member of the audit committee for Golden Minerals Company and Plata Latina Minerals Corporation where he also serves as Chair, director, and Interim Chief Executive Officer.
+Mr. Eppler served as Managing Director of Capstone Partners (formerly Headwaters MB, LLC) from December 2016 until December 2021 and Senior Advisor until December 2022.
+He was former Partner of Sierra Partners, LLC from August 2004 to June 2016.
+Mr. Eppler also served as director of Frontier Mining Limited from November 2010 to March 2015 and Augusta Resource Corporation from June 2007 to August 2014.
 Mr. Eppler graduated from Middlebury College in 1975 with a Bachelor of Arts Degree in Geography and Religion, and he received his Master of Science Degree in Mineral Economics from the Colorado School of Mines in 1977.
-Mr. Eppler is currently a member of the Compensation Committee and a member of the Health, Safety, Environment and Social Responsibility Committee.
+Mr. Eppler is currently a member of the Compensation Committee and a member of the Health, Safety, Environmental and Social Responsibility Committee.
 He has been a director of the Corporation since October 13, 2004.

 Given the international reputation and wealth of experience that Mr. Eppler has in the commercial and investment banking aspects of the global resource sector, management believes that he should once again serve on the Board to help further develop the business and success of the Corporation.
 Mr. Eppler's commercial and investment banking experience are important to the Corporation.
-The Corporation does not have any producing assets and ensuring that the Corporation is adequately financed is an ongoing management responsibility.
-Management expects to rely heavily on Mr. Eppler's experience and expertise as we move beyond technical evaluations and prepare to advance development strategies for the Mt Todd gold project and other corporate development activities.
+The Corporation believes that Mr. Eppler's experience and expertise will be valuable as we move beyond technical evaluations and focus on strategies to realize greater value from the Mt Todd gold project and other corporate development activities.
 Furthermore, Mr. Eppler has demonstrated both integrity and high ethical standards in his business dealings and personal affairs to date, qualities which a person must possess under the Mandate of the Board (attached as Appendix "B" to this Information Circular) in order to be considered for nomination and election to the Board.